Why Should I Choose Restylane?

 What is Hyaluronic Acid?

-Hyaluronic acid is naturally found in your body, because our bodies naturally produce it on their own.
-Its purpose is to add volume to the skin, and it also lubricates the joints and even gives eyes their shape.
-The hyaluronic acid used in Restylane products does not come from humans or animals, and it is stabilized for long duration.
+Hyaluronic Acid is naturally found and produced within the body, to add volume to the skin, lubricate the joints and even give eyes their shape.
+The Hyaluronic Acid used in Restylane products is not derived from humans or animals, and is stabilized for long duration.

 How Does Restylane Work?